ITUnlp/UniParse/README.md

 | Eisner (UniParse) |     1.49      |     6.31     | ~ 6009       |   7500%  |

 ## Evaluation
-UniParse includes an evaluation script that both works from within the framework, as seen below, and can be used in isolation.
+UniParse includes an evaluation script that works from within the framework, as well as by itself.
 For the former:

 ```python
 from uniparse.evaluate import conll17_eval  # Wrapped UD evaluation script